 A number of trails lead from parking areas to overlooks and then down to where the bridges rise up from the canyon floor.
 The trail to Sipapu Bridge is especially thrilling, with stairs hacked into stone and even a few sturdy wooden ladders to contend with.
 An 8.6-mile loop trail brings you to all three bridges, as well as Horse Collar Ruins, without backtracking.
 There’s also a visitor center with tons of information about the monument and its surrounding area.

 Goblin Valley in central Utah is utterly original: a lunar landscape filled with eroded rocks that look like cartoon characters or contorted trolls.
 While similar whimsically shaped rock outcroppings are common around the state, you’ll only find this concentration of human-sized weirdness at Goblin Valley.
 There are established trails to various overlooks, but the best approach is to just wander down from the paved parking area into the dry basin.
 Before you know it, you’re hobnobbing with the goblins.

 Cutting through the gorgeous desolation of Grand Staircase Escalante National Monument in southern Utah, these two unpaved, scenic backroads can be explored on their own or connected in a loop.
 Take Cottonwood Canyon Road and, around every bend, ogle wild rock formations with memorable names like Cad’s Crotch and Mollie’s Nipple.
 At the northern end of Cottonwood is Grosvenor Arch, a rare double arch that towers over the surrounding landscape like a monument to the forces of wind, rain, and geological upheaval.
 Best of all, you’ll probably have this majestic place to yourself.

-This article originally appeared online in June 2017; it was updated on June 12, 2020, to include current information.
+This article originally appeared online in 2017; it was updated on September 17, 2023, to include current information.